caligari87/ObAddon/readme.md

 * Episode selection?! **In my Doom 2 WAD?!**

+* Dynamic lights!
+Now with Doom 64 style colors for that nostalgia!

 #### Expanded Fine Tune!

 * Exposed parameters for the Sky Generator such as day/night and mountain settings.
 Play an entire generated WAD at night mood... for the mood.

 * Toggle for turning prebuilt levels on or off!